hartsfield/bolt/README.md

 This command will generate a splash page with the `companyName` shown in front of `test.jpg`.
 Place an image named `test.jpg` in `public/media`, and you should see the following:

-You can generate a new, empty component, called `test1` with the following
-command:

-    bolt --new-component=test1

 ![Untitled drawing (4)](https://github.com/hartsfield/bolt/assets/30379836/b551f0d4-53e5-4309-b7d7-9fc26b7eaa76)